-Directed by Jordan Peele — Screenplay by Jordan Peele.
+Directed by Scott Cooper (Hostiles) — Screenplay by Scott Cooper.

 Netflix’s first major film release of 2023 is Scott Cooper’s (very late entry into the 2022 movie year) The Pale Blue Eye.
 The film, which is based on a historical fiction novel of the same name from author Louis Bayard, features an incredibly well-known author, Edgar Allan Poe, as a character that is integral to the narrative, and it should go without saying that the film does not come close to becoming even a little bit as notable as the author the creatives have built a fictional mystery around.
 That would be a tough ask, to be honest.
 Still, though, this is a pretty decent crime thriller, even if it won’t end up on many best of 2022 lists.